The logarithmic Picard group and its tropicalization: Monoids, logarithmic structures, and tropical geometry

 \begin{definition} Let $S$ be a logarithmic scheme.
 By a \emph{valuative geometric point} of $S$ we will mean a point of $S$ valued in a logarithmic scheme whose underlying scheme is the spectrum of an algebraically closed field and whose characteristic monoid is valuative. \end{definition}

+\begin{proposition}[Gillam] A morphism of logarithmic schemes $f : X \to Y$ is universally surjective if and only if every valuative geometric point of $Y$ can be lifted to a valuative geometric point of $X$, possibly after enlargement of the residue field and logarithmic structure.
+If $f$ is of finite type, no enlargement of the residue field is necessary. \end{proposition} \begin{proof} Suppose first that $f$ is universally surjective.
+Let $T \to Y$ be a valuative geometric point.
+Replacing $Y$ by $T$ and $X$ by $X \mathop\times_Y T$, we may assume $Y$ is the spectrum of an algebraically closed field $k$ with a valuative logarithmic structure.
+Since $f : X \to Y$ is surjective, $X$ is nonempty.
+Therefore $X$ has a $K$-point for some extension $K$ of $k$.
+Replacing $k$ by $K$, we may assume $X$ has a $k$-point, and then replacing $X$ by that point, we may assume $X$ and $Y$ have the same underlying scheme, $\Spec k$.
+Finally, we use Lemma~\ref{lem:extend} to embed $\overnorm M_X$ in a valuative monoid and conclude .

-\begin{proposition}[Gillam] A morphism of logarithmic schemes is universally surjective if and only if it is surjective on valuative geometric points. \end{proposition} \begin{proof} Certainly if $f$ is universally surjective then it is surjective on valuative geometric points.
-Suppose that $f : X \to Y$ is surjective on valuative geometric points.
+Now suppose that $f : X \to Y$ is surjective on valuative geometric points.
 Then this is also true universally, so it is sufficient to prove that $f$ is surjective and therefore to assume $Y$ is the spectrum of an algebraically closed field.
 But any monoid can be embedded in a valuative monoid by Lemma~\ref{lem:extend}, so after embedding $\overnorm M_Y$ in a valuative monoid $\overnorm N$ we can construct a morphism $Y' \to Y$, with $\overnorm M_{Y'} = \overnorm N$ valuative, that is an isomorphism on the underlying schemes.
 Then $X' = X \mathop\times_Y Y'$ surjects onto $Y'$ by assumption.
 As $Y' \to Y$ is surjective, this implies that $X \to Y$ is surjective, as required. \end{proof}